supaglue-labs/supaglue/docs/docs/destinations/mongodb.md

 Note that the MongoDB user will need write access to the database you choose.
 :::

+### Creating a MongoDB Atlas user

+1. In the MongoDB Atlas interface, navigate to the "Database Access" tab.
+1. Click "Add New Database User".
+1. Make sure the Authenication Method is set to "Password".
+1. Enter a username and password.
+1. In the "Specific Privileges" section, click "Add Specific Privilege".
+1. Select the role "readWrite" and specify the database you want to sync to.
+Leave "Collection" blank as we create collections for you in this database.
+1. Click "Add User".

+### Configuring the MongoDB destination

 1. Go to Configuration -> Destinations.
-2. Click the Configure button on the MongoDB card.
+1. Click the Configure button on the MongoDB card.
-3. Enter your MongoDB credentials.
+1. Enter your MongoDB credentials.
+1. Click Test, then Save.

 ![mongodb-config](/img/mongodb_form.png)